-It is worth noting that a GS1 Digital Link URI, like any Web URI or URL, does not have any intrinsic meaning.
+Note that a GS1 Digital Link URI, like any Web URI or URL, does not have any intrinsic meaning.
 It may be treated in exactly the same way as any URL.
 It is only if it is parsed by a GS1-aware system that GS1 Application Identifiers and their values can be extracted and processed.
 Examples of such systems include scanners that may treat a GS1 Digital Link URI as an alternative syntax to element strings, and conformant GS1 resolvers.
 Applications SHALL NOT assume that a URL that follows the syntax defined in this standard will point to a resolver.
 One way to test whether a Web URI does or does not point to a GS1 conformant resolver is to check for the presence of a Resolver Description File in the relevant Well-Known location /.well-known/gs1resolver [RFC 8615].
-Details of the Resolver Description File are defined in GS1 Digital Link Standard: Resolution [DL-Resolution].
+Details of the Resolver Description File are defined in GS1-Conformant Resolver Standard [DL-Resolution].